Conflux-Chain/conflux-documentation/docs/core/learn/getting-started/funding-your-account.md

 title: Funding Your Account on Testnet
 ---

 Are you a new user of Conflux blockchain?
 Or are you a developer planning to develop a Dapp on Conflux?
 Then you may need some CFX to interact with the Conflux network.
-We provide the testnet CFX faucet service, which allows users to apply for the testnet CFX and experience it in the Conflux testnet environment.
+We provide the testnet CFX faucet dApp, which allows users to claim testnet CFX and experience it in the Conflux testnet environment.

-## Faucet Dapp
+## Faucet dApp

 We have developed a [Faucet Dapp](https://faucet.confluxnetwork.org/), which not only can be used to claim `CFX` but also tokens, currently includes `FC`, `cUSDT`.